What is Parkinson's disease?

-Parkinson's disease mainly affects people over 60, but it can come on earlier.
+Parkinson's disease mainly affects people aged over 65, but it can come on earlier.

 The main symptoms of Parkinson's disease are: